MinnPost/google-sheet-to-json-api/README.md

 #### For all requests
 - `spreadsheet_id` is a *required* ID of a Google Sheet that the application user can access.
-- `worksheet_names` is an optional parameter of hyphen-separated worksheet names, such as `Races-Candidates`.
-If it is left blank, the endpoint will assume it should look for `Sheet1`.
-This value will be sorted alphabetically if there are multiple worksheets.
+- `worksheet_names` is an optional parameter of worksheet names, such as `Races|Candidates`.
+If it is left blank, the endpoint will load the first worksheet in the spreadsheet.
+If there are multiple worksheets provided, they will be sorted alphabetically to keep consistency.

 #### For `custom-overwrite` requests only
 - `output` is a full, customized JSON output of the modified Google Sheet data as it should be stored.
 It is only accepted on the `/parser/custom-overwrite` endpoint as a `POST` parameter.